smrsun/payroll-tracker/README.md

 ## Project Description

-Modify starter code to create an application that enables a payroll manager to view and manage employee payroll data.
+To modify starter code to create an application that enables a payroll manager to view and manage employee payroll data.
 The app is to feature dynamically updated HTML and CSS powered by JavaScript code, and have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ### Detail of Work